Seabury School: Middle school

-Seabury's Middle School opened in September 2009, and is located in Tacoma's downtown Theatre District.
+Seabury's Middle School opened in September 2009, and was located in Tacoma's downtown Theatre District.
 The middle school houses sixth, seventh and eighth grades.

 The Seabury Middle School program features an integrated curriculum and is designed so that students make the city their classroom.
 Students take physical education classes at the downtown Tacoma YMCA, do research at the Tacoma Public Library, visit the Tacoma Farmers Market and eat lunch at local delis and cafés.

-The school is housed in the Pythian Temple downtown.

-Summer@Seabury

-Seabury School hosts a series of week-long summer camps each summer at the Lower School campus.
-Past camps have included Harry Potter, Spy Camp, Geology Camp, The Science and Mosaic Magic.
-The camps are open to both Seabury students and members of the community from kindergarten through eighth grade.
-Camps for summer 2020 feature Backyard Habitat; Grossology; Genius Camp; Renaissance; Earth Stewards; Space; Pangolins, Narwhals & Unicorns; the Deep, Dark Sea, and Junior Counselor.
-Registration opens March 31, 2020.